 - A value of yes is not supported for the updateall method.
-For the standard rollupdate method, only reservations for machines with status known to LoadLeveler can be created. - If update_if_down is set to cancel, and specified nodes do not have an active startd daemon in LoadLeveler, this update group will not be processed. - o If update_if_down is set to no, any specified nodes in the update_group that do not have an active startd daemon will be skipped.
-The assumption is that those nodes will load the new image the next time they are brought back online. - o If update_if_down is set to yes, ALL nodes in the update groups will be processed.
-A LoadLeveler reservation will be created for those nodes in an update group whose machine status is known to LoadLeveler, even if the startd daemon is down.
-When submitting a reservation, the llmkres -D flag is used to allow reservations for "down" nodes.
-When that reservation becomes active, all nodes in the update group (both LL and non-LL) will then be processed.
-If no nodes in the update group are known to LoadLeveler, the group will be processed directly as part of this rollupdate call.
-This option is useful for including nodes in the update process that are not used for running jobs.
+For the standard rollupdate method, only reservations for active LL nodes can be created. - If update_if_down is set to cancel, and specified nodes are not active in LoadLeveler, this update group will not be processed. - If update_if_down is set to no, any specified nodes in the update_group that are not active will be skipped.
+The assumption is that those nodes will load the new image the next time they are brought back online. - oly be created for the active nodes in the group, and when that reservation becomes active, all nodes in the group (both LL and non-LL) will be processed.
+This is useful for nodes that are not used for running jobs.